Electric and Hybrid Lease Vehicles

 Frequently Asked Questions

-Is it more expensive to insure an electric car?
+How long to charge an electric car?

 • brvla